Understanding what sets them apart is essential to establish the right workplace model for your organisation.

 This is an iterative approach to project management and software development that helps teams deliver value to their “customers” faster and with fewer headaches.
 Instead of betting everything on a ‘big bang’ launch, an agile team delivers work in small, but consumable, increments.
 Requirements, plans, and results are evaluated continuously so teams have a natural mechanism for responding to change quickly’.
 Check out our research to learn more about managing an agile workforce.

-When organizations adopt hybrid working, it inevitably means that people spend less time working together face to face in the same place.
+When organisations adopt hybrid working, it inevitably means that people spend less time working together face to face in the same place.
 All the little visual signals about how people are feeling and what they are up to are more difficult to discern.
 And although Teams and Zoom are very powerful, the 3D experience of being physically together is much richer in building trust and enabling rapid knowledge transfer and fusion.

 What this means is that leaders and people managers need to learn a new code for managing a virtual workforce, with much more emphasis on the things that make a real difference to performance and engagement.
 It also means that leaders need to clarify the rules and consider how they will deliver their ‘duty of care’ to a population of people that are spending most of their time at home and away from the corporate office.

 If offices are needed, they should be designed as ‘support centres’ to populations that are working away.
 Leaders should clarify their ‘missions’ for the office.
-These might include fostering social cohesion, reflecting the organizations’ personality, reminding employees of its mission, supporting staff wellbeing or enabling productivity.
+These might include fostering social cohesion, reflecting the organisations’ personality, reminding employees of its mission, supporting staff wellbeing or enabling productivity.

 By creating a dynamic work environment for hybrid workers to frequent once or twice a week, employees can stay alert and engaged.
 More so than ever, there should be spaces to focus, collaborate, and connect with remote colleagues, including a combination of dedicated and hot desks.